actix/actix-web/guide/src/qs_3.md

 ## Handler

-A request handler can have several different forms.
+A request handler can have different forms.

 * Simple function that accepts `HttpRequest` and returns `HttpResponse` or any type that can be converted into `HttpResponse`.